 - 3/4 C butter room temp, cut into tablespoons

-Use a spatula to occasionally stir the sugar, it will soon melt and start turning a brownish color, once it starts to melt it will take about 5 minutes.
+Once it's all melted it will start turning a golden color, it will take about 5 minutes.

 I have already made these brownies twice in the last week… and I can’t wait to make them again… these are my newest obsession.
 Quality ingredients make all the difference when baking – the better than sugar, vanilla, eggs, etc… the better everything will t

 - Facebook – https://www.facebook.com/DixieCrystalsSugar